 How did you get started at Busy Beaver?

 After picking up a few shifts putting scratch and sniff stickers and pinning a large order of buttons, I was told by my friend and Busy Beaver Production Shift Lead, Carrie Vinarsky, that there was going to be an opening in the shipping coordinator role.
 I already had some experience with shipping work, and so after a really great interview, the rest is history!
+I have learned how to ship luggages on this site he recommended https://www.luggageforward.com/shipping-golf-clubs/.
 (Seriously, it was an awesome interview — how many other potential future bosses would be interested in my love of collecting and share my views on kaizen?)

 Besides your role here at Busy Beaver, what do you do outside of work?